Waël is a leader in the fields of AI-based social media data analysis, privacy compliance, and data management.

 My Views on Management

-I believe management is all about adoption: foreseeing what to adopt, selecting the best technologies and ideas to meet needs, and guiding their implementation.
+Having vision is about foreseeing what to adopt, selecting the best technologies and ideas to meet needs, and guiding their implementation.

 There are few truly new concepts, but many iterations of those we already have.